 There are many miticide choices available to the Christmas tree grower.
 These vary in the mode of action which will effect timing.
 They also greatly vary in price.
 The mode of action is listed for each material.
 Do not use the same miticide year after year as spider mites can become resistant.
 It is a good idea to vary materials from different chemical families as well.
-Your local county extension agent can help in making this decision.
+Your local N.C.
+Cooperative Extension agent can help in making this decision.

 |Miticide||Common Name / Family||Description|

 |Avid||Abemectin||This miticide is quickly absorbed by the plant and kills the mite as it feeds.
 Since it remains in the plant for 2 weeks or more, it should kill any mites that hatch from eggs, even though it has no activity against the egg itself.
 The material paralyzes mites by increasing the release of the inhibitory neurotransmitter gamma aminobutryric acid (GABA) from nerve terminals inside the pest.
 After spraying, mites may appear normal, but they cannot feed or cause damage and within a few days they die.
 However, field control has been mixed in western North Carolina.
 Controls only the spruce spider mite.|

 |Cinnamite||Cinnamaldehyde||This material kills mites on contact.
 Eggs are not affected.
 To achieve good results, two applications made 10 to 14 days apart will be necessary.
 Also has some activity against the balsam twig aphid.|

 Chemical family: organophosphate